 What is metabolic syndrome?

-This pattern, sometimes called syndrome X, insulin resistance syndrome or dysmetabolic syndrome, is a collection of conditions that when taken together dramatically increases the risk of heart disease, stroke and diabetes.
+This pattern, sometimes called syndrome X, metabolic disease, insulin resistance syndrome or dysmetabolic syndrome, is a collection of conditions that when taken together dramatically increases the risk of heart disease, stroke and diabetes.
 A diagnosis of metabolic syndrome is made if a person has any three of the following risk factors:

 - Waist circumference: at least 35 inches for women and at least 40 inches for men.